Scutellaria ovata (Heart-leaved Skullcap)

 While USDA currently lists 9(!) subspecies of S. ovata, these are not universally recognized and the distinguishing characteristics are not well documented, though some of the factors seem to be whether hairs are glandular, density of hairs, whether the floral bracts are longer than the calyx, whether bracts are stalked or toothed, and largest leaf size.
 The species found in Minnesota is subsp. ovata (also known as var. versicolor), which is glandular hairy, has floral bracts that are usually stalkless and toothless and consistently shorter than the calyx.

 Nancy Braker at the Cowling Arboretum, where my photos were taken, says the leaves on the population there are consistently ravaged by an unknown insect and always look pretty ragged.
 A recent post on Facebook of plants seen along the Mississippi River showed the same ragged leaves.
 I am curious to know what critter has a fondness for this species...

 Where to buy native seed and plants ↓

-Photos courtesy Christopher David Benda taken in Illinois.
+Photos by K. Chayka taken at the Cowling Arboretum, Carlton College.
+Photos by Christopher David Benda taken in Illinois.